hackclub/hackclub/workshops/portfolio/README.md

 One last thing.
 Please click a rating below to rate this workshop.
 It'll only take 3 seconds.

+## Continuation

+Want to continue building?
+I challenge you to make your website *even more cool!

+If you are stuck and want some ideas of what to do, [check out the websites file](website).

+Remember, if you want to learn how to learn how to do something not in this
+tutorial: [Google](https://google.com) is your friend!

 _How likely is it that you would recommend this workshop to a friend?_

 | [1][r1] | [2][r2] | [3][r3] | [4][r4] | [5][r5] | [6][r6] | [7][r7] | [8][r8] | [9][r9] | [10][r10] |